zoeclairewatson/zcw268_coe332/FinalProject/docs/deployment.md

 In summary:

--Create a Persistent Volume Claim for the Redis database\n -Create a Redis Deployment\n
+-Create a Persistent Volume Claim for the Redis database\
+-Create a Redis Deployment\
--Create a Redis Service\n
+-Create a Redis Service\
--Retrieve the new Redis Service IP\n
+-Retrieve the new Redis Service IP\
--Manually provide the flask and worker deployments with this new IP\n -Create a Flask Deployment\n
+-Manually provide the flask and worker deployments with this new IP\
+-Create a Flask Deployment\
--Create a Flask Service\n
+-Create a Flask Service\
--Create a Worker Deployment\n
+-Create a Worker Deployment\
 -Recongifure existing NodePort Service to match the spec.selector with the ```kz-prod-flask``` app label for the api production environment